 Book with one picture per page.
 Identifying objects around the house using one word is an important learning process, as well as, identifying one picture per page inside a book.
 The goal is not to overwhelm the child with multiple words.
 Once the brain begins to associate an item with a word, then she will begin to speak it verbally.
 Add on more vocabulary, and increase word count slowly, as the child is developmentally ready.

 Lactose free milk, not soy milk.
 If you notice a baby gets congested when drinking regular milk, then take it away for a week.
 Many babies aren’t just having congestion, or being a “sick baby”, they are having an allergy reaction.
 Some babies are lactose intolerant.
 You can clear this up fast by taking away the milk, for a week or so, then reintroducing it.
 If the timing of starting milk and congestion starts, it could be a true virus, which may include fever.
 Do this a couple times, if necessary, because my baby ended up having a milk allergy.
 If your child or grandchild has a milk protein allergy – then stay away from soy milk.
 We ended up in the emergency room and later found out from the pediatrician not to give her soy milk because it has the protein causing the allergic reaction.
 Good to know this!
-Some babies can have small amounts of milk product, like chesse, but don’t over do it if there’s a milk allergy.
+Some babies can have small amounts of milk product, like cheese, but talk to your doctor to find out for sure.

 Room to play, drawers to explore, and baby gates.
+Parents, and especially Grandparents, aunts or uncles…it’s time to make baby & toddler life sane.
 Clean out a drawer in each key area of the home that baby will be roaming around in with you.
 Inside the drawer, place fun items for them to discover.
 A kitchen shelf or cabinet set up just for baby is a wonderful way to cook together or just enjoy the kitchen together.
 In a bedroom, a nightstand drawer is a fun place to add some baby friendly yet grown up items, like an old watch, a straw, and whatever else you can find around the house.
 The entire area will have to be baby proofed, so if you don’t want little ones exploring all your stuff, then invest in baby gates.
 Prepare to be “on alert” 24/7 with a baby in the house!
 The baby gates can give you some relief, so you can spend your energy playing!
 They love closets too, so prep it with fun discoveries – a suitcase of clothing or shoes is a fun “emptying it” activity that will give them a sense of great accomplishment when they’ve tossed every single item out of it.

 The less stuff you have “cluttering” up your home, the less monitoring you’ll have to do so baby is free-er to roam.
 And, the faster you’ll be able to scoop things up that land all over the floors.
 But, there’s a bonus to less stuff when it comes to teaching your little one to concentrate.
 By being more streamlined, you reduce the chances of a baby becoming overstimulated and not being able to focus on one activity.